altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 Three streets away from that luxurious manor.<br/>
 Regis’ group was brought to a guest reception house built with red bricks.<br/>
 It was a queer building that was a mixture of Belgarian architecture, the neighboring countries… and even displaying cultures from countries across the ocean.<br/>
-Hispania style pillars and doors, eastern pottery, paintings and sculptures… This was like a museum of a foreign land.<br/>
+Hispania style pillars and doors, eastern pottery, paintings and sculptures…<br/>
+This was like a museum of a foreign land.<br/>
 Regis sighed in awe.<br/>
 "… Amazing."<br/>